 Make the Lemon Curd

-To make the lemon curd filling, whisk all the ingredients together in a large glass microwave safe bowl.
+To make the lemon pie filling, whisk all the filling ingredients together in a large glass microwave safe bowl.
 Microwave for 1 minute at a time, whisk vigorously for 20-30 seconds in between each increment, until the filling has thickened but is still pourable.
 It should take about 5-6 minutes total.

 Pour Filling into Crust

-lemon curd in crust
+fresh lemon curd in crust in a pie dish

-Pour the warm lemon curd filling into the chilled crust and spread into an even layer.
+Pour the warm lemon filling into the chilled crust and spread into an even layer.
 Set in the freezer to chill for 15 minutes (no longer).
 Then, refrigerate for at least 3 hours before slicing and serving.
 Sprinkle extra confectioners sugar as garnish.

 Storage